20 Months Old Baby Food – Ideas, Chart and Recipes

 6. Iron

-Iron is required by the by the body for the proper functioning of the blood.
+Iron is required by the body for the proper functioning of the blood.
 Most kids that have an iron deficiency are primarily those that have a strong preference in their food choices.
-Iron supplements are barely needed, and most of it can also be obtained from vitamin C rich fruits or even utensils made from cast iron.
+Iron supplements are barely needed, and most of them can also be obtained from vitamin C-rich fruits or even utensils made from cast iron.

 7. Vitamin D